Multi-Language Conversational Telephone Speech 2011 -- South Asian

-LDC has also released the following as part of the Multi-Language Conversation Telephone Speech 2011 series:
+LDC has also released the following as part of the Multi-Language Conversational Telephone Speech 2011 series:

 Participants were recruited by native speakers who contacted acquaintances in their social network.
 Those native speakers made one call, up to 15 minutes, to each acquaintance.
 The data was collected using LDC's telephone collection infrastructure, comprised of three computer telephony systems.
 Human auditors labeled calls for callee gender, dialect type and noise.
 Demographic information about the participants was not collected.

 All audio data are presented in FLAC-compressed MS-WAV (RIFF) file format (*.flac); when uncompressed, each file is 2 channels, recorded at 8000 samples/second with samples stored as 16-bit signed integers, representing a lossless conversion from the original mu-law sample data as captured digitally from the public telephone network.
 The following table summarizes the total number of calls, total number of hours of recorded audio, and the total size of compressed data: